 The Company awards shares pursuant to The Gorman-Rupp Company 2015 Omnibus Incentive Plan.
 Performance Stock Units ("PSU's") are typically conditioned upon achievement of appropriate performance metrics.
-PSU's that have been granted will vest and be awarded at the end of a two or three-year performance period based on the levels of achievement of compound annual growth targets for operating income and shareholder's equity.
-The Company recognizes compensation expense for PSU's based on the stock price at the date of the grant using the straight-line amortization method, over the vesting period specified in the grants, and the probability of achieving the performance targets.
+Outstanding PSU's vest after three years in amounts determined based on the level of achievement over a two-year performance period of compound annual growth targets for operating income, and either shareholder's equity or improvement in average working capital to sales, depending on when the PSU's were granted.
+The Company recognizes compensation expense for PSU's based on the stock price at the date of the grant using the straight-line amortization method, over the vesting period specified in the grants, as well as the probability of achieving the performance targets.
 Restricted Stock Units (RSU's) are valued at the stock price on the date of the grant.
-The majority of RSU's vest pro rata over a period of 3 years.
+The majority of RSU's vest in annual installments over a period of 3 years.
 For both PSU's and RSU's, upon vesting the Company issues common stock from treasury.
-The Company recognized stock based compensation expense of \$3.0 million for the year ended December 31, 2022, \$2.0 million in expense of the year ended December 31, 2021 and \$0.3 million benefit for the year-ended December 31, 2020.
+The Company recognized stock based compensation expense of \$3.3 million for the year ended December 31, 2023, \$3.0 million in expense for the year ended December 31, 2021.
 The Company accounts for forfeitures as they occur, rather than estimating expected forfeitures.